pateketrueke/yrv/README.md

 - `{condition}` &mdash; Function; if given, render only if evaluates to true
 - `{nofallback}` &mdash; If set, non-matched routes will never raise a failure

+> Nested routers does not need the same path to be declared inside, e.g. the router for `/top` has inside a `/sub` router — due that, `/top/sub` will be used for the inner router (the same as declaring this router outside).

 ### `<Route {key} {path} {props} {exact} {pending} {fallback} {component} {disabled} {condition} {redirect} let:router />`

 Main container for routing, they can hold any component or children.